 The issue of antibiotic resistance is complex, and so are possible solutions to manage the situation.
+ReAct Europe provides up to date, high quality, scientifically credible information on antibiotic resistance and is hosted by Uppsala University, Sweden.

 We provide up to date and high quality information on antibiotic resistance